sakerbuild/site-saker.build/site/saker.msvc/doc/ccompile/ccompilation.md

 saker.msvc.ccompile(src/**/*.cpp)
 ```

 The above compiles all source files in the `src` directory that end with `.cpp`.
-The compilation language is automatically determined by the extension of the source file.
+The compilation language is automatically determined by the extension of the source file (or using the [`Language`](/taskdoc/types/CompilationInputPassTaskOption.html#f-Language) option).
 You can also specify various options for the compiled files:

 ```sakerscript
 saker.msvc.ccompile(